 Interest rate risk relates to the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Credit Union incurs interest rate risk on its loans and other interest bearing financial instruments.
-At December 31, 2021, the Credit Union had no outstanding interest rate swap contracts.
+At December 31, 2022, the Credit Union had no outstanding interest rate swap contracts.
 Interest rate swaps involve the exchange of interest flows between two parties on a specified notional principal amount for a pre-determined period at agreed upon fixed and floating rates.
 Principal amounts are not exchanged and are not indicative of a credit exposure.
-The Credit Union's goal is to manage the interest rate risk of the statement of financial position to a target level.
 The Credit Union continually monitors the effectiveness of its interest rate mitigation activities.
-Due to the low interest rates posted by the Bank of Canada the Credit Union did not commence any new swaps during 2021.
+Due to the low interest rates posted by the Bank of Canada the Credit Union did not commence any new swaps during 2022.